Avoid sleeping problems through baby separation anxiety

 Gradually hide your face for a bit longer each time.
 Also hide underneath the table, or behind a door.
 Watch your little one to see how far you can go.

-Or it can be her hiding from you.
-I've never met a child who doesn't adore this game!
+Or it can be your baby hiding from you.
+I've yet to meet a kiddie who doesn't adore this game!

-Play these games frequently: by seeing you re-appear each time, your child learns that you will be back even if she doesn't see you all the time . -
+Play these games frequently: by seeing you re-appear each time, your baby or toddler learns that you will be back even if they don't see you all the time.

 Talk about what you will do